toolleeo/cli-apps/README.md

 ## <a name="file-handling"></a>File and file system handling

-* [alder](https://github.com/aweary/alder) - "A minimal implementation of the UNIX tree command with colors!"
 * [alder](https://github.com/aweary/alder) - Directory tree visualizer.
 * [broot](https://dystroy.org/broot/) - A new way to navigate directory trees on linux, made in rust.
 * [classifier](https://github.com/bhrigu123/classifier) - Organize files in your current directory, by classifying them into folders of music, pdfs, images, etc.